pubkey/rxdb/docs-src/docs/electron-database.md

 ### Server Side Databases in Electron.js

 Because Electron runs on a desktop computer, you might think that it should be possible to use a common "server" database like MySQL, PostgreSQL or MongoDB.
-In theory you could ship the correct database server binaries with your electron application and start a process on the clients device which exposes a port to the database that can be consumed by Electron.
-In practice this is not a viable way to go because shipping the correct binaries and opening ports is way to complicated and troublesome.
+In theory, you could ship the correct database server binaries with your electron application and start a process on the client's device that exposes a port to the database that can be consumed by Electron.
+In practice, this is not a viable way to go because shipping the correct binaries and opening ports is way to complicated and troublesome.
 Instead you should use a database that can be bundled and run **inside** of Electron, either in the *main* or in the *renderer* process.

 ### Localstorage / IndexedDB / WebSQL as alternatives to SQLite in Electron

 Because Electron uses a common Chrome web browser in the renderer process, you can access the common Web Storage APIs like [Localstorage](./articles/localstorage.md), IndexedDB and WebSQL.
-This is easy to setup and storing small sets of data can be achieved in a short span of time.
+This is easy to set up and storing small sets of data can be achieved in a short span of time.

 But as soon as your application goes beyond a simple TODO-app, there are multiple obstacles that come in your way.
 One thing is the bad multi-tab support.
-If you have more then one *renderer* process, it becomes hard to manage database writes between them.
+If you have more than one *renderer* process, it becomes hard to manage database writes between them.
 Each *browser tab* could modify the database state while the others do not know of the changes and keep an outdated UI.

 Another thing is performance.
-[IndexedDB is slow](./slow-indexeddb.md) mostly because it has to go through layers of browser security and abstractions.
-Storing and querying much data might become your performance bottleneck.
-Localstorage and WebSQL are even slower by the way.
-Using these Web Storage APIs is generally only recommend when you know for sure that there will be always only **one rendering process** and performance is not that relevant.
-The main reason for that is the security- and abstraction layers that writes and reads have to go through when using the browsers IndexedDB API.
+[IndexedDB is slow](./slow-indexeddb.md), mostly because it has to go through layers of browser security and abstractions.
+Storing and querying a lot of data might become your performance bottleneck.
+Localstorage and WebSQL are even slower, by the way.
+Using these Web Storage APIs is generally only recommended when you know for sure that there will be always only **one rendering process** and performance is not that relevant.
+The main reason for that is the security- and abstraction layers that write- and read operations have to go through when using the browsers IndexedDB API.
 So instead of using IndexedDB in Electron in the renderer process, you should use something that runs in the "main" process in Node.js like the [Filesystem RxStorage](./rx-storage-filesystem-node.md) or the [In Memory RxStorage](./rx-storage-memory.md).

 ### RxDB